elo-siema/hyperbolic-raycaster-rust/Readme.md

 5. Then the hits are filtered and checked whether the intersection point is actually contained within the arc of the geodesic between these two points.

-6. The closest hit according to the Minkowski metric is chosen and drawn on the screen.
+6. The closest hit according to the Poncaire metric is chosen and drawn on the screen.

 For details on the ray casting part I recommend [hydrixos' writeup][10] on his Swift project.
 This differs slightly as it's not using a grid map, but the general principle applies.